My Journey to Remote Work and How It Changed My Life

 Almost overnight, all the exciting professional opportunities that laid before me as a fresh graduate disappeared, as companies halted their hiring efforts to deal with the pandemic.

-As a result, I found myself unable to secure a job in the already challenging job market of my native Southern European country, and I ended up being unemployed for nearly a year.
+As a result, I found myself unable to secure a job in the already challenging job market of my native Southern European country.

-Each pandemic wave worsened my mental health, filling my mind with persistent thoughts of worthlessness and a loss of self-confidence.
+Each wave of the pandemic took a toll on my mental health, filling my mind with persistent thoughts of worthlessness and eroding my self-confidence.

-On top of that, I felt the shame of being unemployed while everyone around me had jobs — even though the entire world was in chaos.
+On top of that, I carried the shame of being unemployed while everyone around me seemed to have jobs—even though the entire world was in turmoil.

-Eventually, amidst the dozens and dozens of applications, an opportunity came my way, surprisingly in the last place I expected to succeed: a highly competitive traineeship at one of the fastest-growing institutions of the European Union!
+Then, after sending out dozens upon dozens of applications, an opportunity finally came my way—surprisingly, in the last place I expected to succeed: a highly competitive traineeship at one of the fastest-growing institutions of the European Union!

-For this job, I would need to move to the country where the institution was based, which in this case was Poland.
+For this job, I had to relocate to the country where the institution was based—Poland.

 By then, I had already lived in several countries for studying and volunteering purposes.